phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 ```
 We just set the present and writable bits (`0b11` is a binary number) in the aligned P3 table address and move it to the first 4 bytes of the P4 table.
 To complete the identity mapping, we then map the first P3 entry to a huge 1GiB page that starts at address 0.
 Now the first gigabyte of our kernel is accessible through the same physical and virtual addresses.

+[^page_table_alignment]: Page tables need to be page-aligned as the bits 0-11 are used for flags.
+By putting these tables at the beginning of `.bss`, the linker can just page align the whole section and we don't have unused padding bytes in between.

 ### Enable Paging
-Now it's time to enable paging and enter Long Mode.
-We need to do the following:
+To enable paging and enter Long Mode, we need to do the following:

-1. write the address of the P4 table to the CR3 register (see the [paging section](#paging))
+1. write the address of the P4 table to the CR3 register (the CPU will look there, see the [paging section](#paging))
 2. Long Mode is an extension of [Physical Address Extension], so we need to enable it first
 3. Set the Long Mode bit in the EFER register
 4. Enable Paging

-The assembly function looks like this (some boring bit setting in different registers):
+The assembly function looks like this (some boring bit moving to various registers):

 ```nasm
 enable_paging: